 Day trip to La Paz Waterfall Gardens

 Day trips are always fun, so why not take one from San José?
-A fun hour-and-a-bit drive through coffee country as you go up the Central Volcanic Mountain Range takes you to La Paz Waterfall Gardens where the entire family can enjoy a guarantee close up look into nature.
+A fun hour-and-a-bit drive throughout “coffee country” as you go up the Central Volcanic Mountain Range takes you to La Paz Waterfall Gardens where the entire family can enjoy a guaranteed up-close experience with nature.

 Go visit the Central Market of San José, where you can once more find all kinds of interesting fruits and vegetables, look at traditional Costa Rican dresses, enjoy a cup of traditional sorbet ice-cream or have one more giant casado for lunch.
 The market is a big honeycomb, so make sure your kids don’t wander on their own.